Industrial And Logistics

 Owners usually get the best value from truck terminal construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-Terminal-operations Planning And Site Layout is treated as a decision gate, not a box-checking exercise.
+Georgetown Terminal-operations Planning, Site Layout Development, And TxDOT Access Coordination is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Yard, Utility, And Support-building Release Coordination is treated as a decision gate, not a box-checking exercise.
+Yard, Utility, And Support-building Release Coordination With City Of Georgetown Permit is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Terminal Field Execution Across The Parcel is treated as a decision gate, not a box-checking exercise.
+Terminal Field Execution Across The Georgetown Parcel With Active Paving And Support-building Coordination is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Operational Turnover And Final Stabilization is treated as a decision gate, not a box-checking exercise.
+Georgetown Terminal Operational Turnover, Fuel-system Commissioning, And Final Yard Stabilization is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.